ssc-public/Web-Workshop/paperjs/readme.md

 // The onFrame function is called up to 60 times a second: function onFrame(event) {
-	// Run through the active layer's children list and change
+	// Run through the active layer's children list and change'
 	// the position of the placed symbols: for (var i = 0; i < count; i++) {
 		var item = project.activeLayer.children[i];